Gemma Hallett

 Gemma Hallett (born 24 August 1981) is a Welsh rugby union retired professional player who has played second row and number 8, earning 35 caps for Wales.

 Hallett started her international career making her appearance in the Welsh Students squad in April 2004 coached by Nadine Griffiths.
 Hallett along with scrum half Laura Prosser were selected to join the Welsh Development team where they played in fixtures against England A, both Hallett and Prosser were late call up replacements for the injured Mellissa Berry and Beth Gallacher for the national squad tour of South Africa in the summer of 2004.
 Hallett came off the bench to earn her first taste of senior international rugby to face Eastern Province.

 She was part of the Welsh teams that won the Triple Crown in 2009, played in the 2010 Women's Rugby World Cup, and secured qualification for the 2014 Women's Rugby World Cup.

-Since retiring from rugby Gemma has also been a Sky Sports pundit for the 2014 Rugby World Cup and commentator for the Women's Six Nations, for the BBC and World Rugby Live feed.
+Since retiring from rugby Hallett has also been a Sky Sports pundit for the 2014 Rugby World Cup and commentator for the Women's Six Nations, for the BBC and World Rugby Live feed.

-Rugby Player
+Rugby player

-Early Years
+Early years

 After impressing then coach Nadine Griffiths for the Welsh students squad whilst in university, Hallett was invited to join the tour to South Africa in 2004.
 It is during this time a desire to play for the National squad took hold.

 In 2005 following her graduation, she embarked on a season playing in Australia for Sydney's Eastern Suburbs.
 She enjoyed a season of running rugby where she played at No. 8, and captained the team against a touring Singapore side.

-National Team
+National team

-Following her return to Wales, and a switch of positions to second row, she made her full Wales International debut earning her first cap against Italy in the Autumn of 2006 at Cardiff's Glamorgan Wanderer's ground, followed a week later by a starting position against the Netherlands at Llanrhumney playing fields.
+Following her return to Wales, and a switch of positions to second row, she made her full Wales International debut earning her first cap against Italy in the autumn of 2006 at Cardiff's Glamorgan Wanderer's ground, followed a week later by a starting position against the Netherlands at Llanrhumney playing fields.

 She scored her only international try against Sweden in November 2009.

 Hallett became a regular international from 2006 to 2010 where she earned 30 caps across Six Nations, European Championships and World Cup playing in each fixture, only missing two games through a knee medial injury during the 2008 Six Nations.
 Though Hallett grew into her role as a senior squad member, she was also known for her playfulness and camaraderie off the field. often responsible for social activities.

 Hallett had a key role in starting all of Wales's World Cup games at England 2010.
 A tournament which saw her struggling with an allergic reaction to the antibiotics she was taking to combat a viral infection.
 She was ordered to bed rest for the days in between matches during the later part of the tournament.